Do I need life insurance for a mortgage?

 Mortgage life insurance can sometimes be called 'mortgage cover' or 'mortgage protection'.
 You might also see the term 'assurance'.
 While ‘insurance’ is for an event that might happen, ‘assurance’ is for an event that will happen.
 For example, life insurance policies will pay out should you die during a set term, whereas life assurance policies provide cover for your whole life (also known as whole of life cover).

-Types of mortgage life insurance
+Term insurance vs whole life: types of mortgage life insurance

 There are several types of mortgage life insurance, meaning there’s likely to be a policy to suit your family’s needs and circumstances.